microsoft/malmo/scripts/python-wheel/README.md

 python3 -c 'import malmo.minecraftbootstrap; malmo.minecraftbootstrap.launch_minecraft()'
 ```

-This may take some time (minutes if it’s the first run as it needs to build Minecraft Forge).
+This may take some time (minutes if it's the first run as it needs to build Minecraft Forge).

 The malmo package includes a simple test mission which you can run as follows: